Home Electrical Safety Guide: What Every Homeowner Must Know

 AFCI (Arc Fault Circuit Interrupter) Protection

-Warning Signs of Electrical Problems
+Warning Signs of Electrical Problems and Electrical Fires

 - Sparks when plugging in devices: A small, brief spark when plugging in an appliance can be normal, but large, bright, or persistent sparks indicate a problem with the outlet or the device.